 Ledger was founded in 2014 by eight experts with “complementary backgrounds in embedded security, cryptocurrencies, and entrepreneurship”.

-Their Ledger Nano S was a big hit in the crypto-community, which sold over 1,441,000 units worldwide (in 165 countries).
+Their Ledger Nano S was a big hit in the crypto-community, which sold over 1.4 million units worldwide (in 165 countries).
 That’s quite impressive.